Marketplacer-CustomerSuccess/Guidelines/Feature Request.md

     created in Zendesk

 2. Check if the feature requested has already been requested or is already in the Dev queue.
-   - If If yes, inform the vertical of the status.  if
+   - If there's previous request: Update the requestor and close the ticket

-Check if all the required information was provided.
-If at any point more information is needed, communicate with the customer to complete the form.
+   - If there's no previous request: Check if all the required information was provided.
+If at any point more information is      needed, coomunicate with the vertical to complete the form

-3. Once the form is completed, check if the feature requcategorise the feature request according to the following:
+3. Once the form is completed,tag the ticket "Feature Request" and categorise the request according to the following:

-   Open:
+   - Planned : Request is valid and we are able to commit to delivering the functionality at this time
+   - Open: The request is valid but we cannot commit to delivering the functionality at this time
+   - Term: Request is being considered for the next product version
+   - Long Term:
+   - Closed: Request has